Our stay in a Shepherd’s Hut near the Jurassic Coast:

 Our two night stay did not disappoint.
 The hut came with everything we needed and every little detail had been taken care of.
 At one end was the cosy double bed with plenty of storage underneath and a very neat table with built-in bench seats.
 At the other end was the kitchen with everything you could need for a glamping escape.
 This included a sink, hob, crockery, cutlery, biscuits and some Dorset tea.
 The log burner completed the coziness of the hut and we loved cooking dinner on the fire pit under the stars.
 Behind the hut was a large cool box, logs and bins.
 Sika has a separate bathroom hut with a huge shower and one of the best composting toilets I have ever used.
 Matt said his main concern when booking somewhere was the toilet.
 He knows I’m a little bit fussy with these things after some of the horrendous long drop toilets we experienced when camping in Australia!
 But I was pleasantly surprised with this luxurious little bathroom and its cleanliness.
 If this is something that worries you, don’t be put off as Warmwell House has got it covered in a very clean and hygienic way!
 The setting is beautiful and although very close to all of Dorset’s main attractions it felt secluded from the world, very private and peaceful.

-Over the two days we explored Lulworth Cove and Durdle Door.
+Warmwell is a short drive from the beautiful Jurassic coast so over the two days we explored Lulworth Cove and Durdle Door.
 We walked along the steep coastal path in-between the two, taking in the beautiful views and stopping for a much earned pub lunch and cider at the Lulworth Cove Inn.
 In the afternoons we indulged in the art of doing nothing and relaxed at the hut.
 Reading and soaking up the afternoon sun with a celebratory glass of champagne and two gorgeous evenings by the fire pit was the perfect birthday treat.
 ‘Sika’ is charming, cosy, shabby chic and luxurious all at the same time.
 If you are looking for a glamping retreat that ticks all the boxes then this is it and having the Jurassic Coast on the doorstep is simply wonderful.

 For more glamping inspiration take a look at my other posts on unique places to stay: